kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/l4gateway.md

 * **`LoadBalancerConfiguration` (LBC CRD)**: A Custom Resource Definition utilized for fine-grained customization of the provisioned NLB.
 This CRD can be attached to a `Gateway` or its `GatewayClass`.
 For more info, please refer [How customization works](customization.md#customizing-the-gateway-load-balancer-using-loadbalancerconfiguration-crd)
 * **`TargetGroupConfiguration` (LBC CRD)**: A Custom Resource Definition used for service-specific customizations of AWS Target Groups.
 This CRD is associated with a Kubernetes `Service`.
 For more info, please refer [How customization works](customization.md#customizing-services-target-groups-using-targetgroupconfiguration-crd)

+NOTE: When using TLSRoute, you can specify additional certificates for use during the SNI handshake.
+However, AWS NLB does not support SNI-based routing; therefore, these routes effectively behave like a TCPRoute.

 ### The Reconciliation Loop

 The LBC operates on a continuous **reconciliation loop** within your cluster to maintain the desired state of AWS Load Balancer resources: